dgroomes/intellij-plugin-playground/README.md

      client plugin and adds customizations and quality-of-life improvements when interacting with the GitHub API.
      Specifically, I want the plugin prompt you for a personal access token (or maybe save it to some kind of Intellij credential store?
 That might be pushing it.)
-   * Rename the `plugin` project to `hello-world-plugin` to disambiguate it.
+   * DONE Rename the `plugin` project to `hello-world-plugin` to disambiguate it.
 And use the "Standalone subprojects" motto.
    * Create an example `.http` request (or a few) to the GitHub API
    * Prompt the user to enter a PAT (a modal?)
    * What are the "lifecycle choices"?
 Where are the idiomatic places to plug-in to the lifecycle of the request, or maybe